nir/jupylet/docs/programmers_reference_guide/synthesis.rst

 You can read more about it in the Wikipedia article on the `Harmonic series <https://en.wikipedia.org/wiki/Harmonic_series_(music)>`_.

-OK, it's time to put all of this into use.
-Let's implement a synthesizer inspired by the sound of the `Roland TB-303 Bass Line <https://en.wikipedia.org/wiki/Roland_TB-303>`_:
+OK, it's time to put all together into a synthesizer inspired by the sound of the `Roland TB-303 Bass Line <https://en.wikipedia.org/wiki/Roland_TB-303>`_.
+The distinctive sound of the TB-303 is created by sweeping the cutoff frequency of a resonant lowpass filter from an initial high cutoff frequency down to the frequency of the note being played.
+To implement the sweep we employ a second envelope and configure it to decay nonlinearly from 1 to 0, and then we use it to modulate the cutoff frequency of the filter.
+As usual the modulation is done in logarithmic scale with semitones as units.

 .. code:: python